Technigo/project-chatbot/README.md

 # Project Name

-We are bulding a chatbot and ours is asking questions about how you feel and suggest things to alter your mood for the beter
+We are bulding a chatbot and ours is asking questions about how you feel and suggest things to alter your mood for the better

 ## The problem